open-gpdb/gpdb/gpdb-doc/markdown/utility_guide/ref/pgbouncer-ini.html.md

     Default: 3600.0

 server\_idle\_timeout
 :   If a server connection has been idle more than this many seconds it is dropped.
-If this parameter is set to `0`, timeout is disabled. \[seconds\]
+If this parameter is set to `0`, timeout is deactivated. \[seconds\]

     Default: 600.0